← Back to Library

 What is Feng Shui?+

-Feng Shui (literally "Wind-Water") is an ancient Chinese environmental design system aimed at harmonizing living spaces with the natural flow of energy (Qi) to promote health, wealth, and well-being.
-It integrates Yin-Yang theory, Five Elements, Bagua directions, and compass orientation to diagnose and optimize spatial energy patterns.
+Feng Shui (literally "Wind-Water") is an ancient Chinese environmental design system for harmonizing living spaces with airflow, light, terrain, and traditional Qi symbolism.
+It integrates Yin-Yang theory, Five Elements, Bagua directions, and compass orientation to interpret and adjust spatial patterns.

 Is Feng Shui scientifically based?+

 Feng Shui originated from empirical observations of geography, hydrology, and microclimate.
-South-facing homes receive optimal sunlight (in the Northern Hemisphere), sheltered mountain-backed sites provide wind protection, and curved waterways deposit fertile sediment.
-These are verifiable physical facts.
+South-facing homes often receive steadier sunlight in the Northern Hemisphere, sheltered mountain-backed sites can provide wind protection, and curved waterways may deposit fertile sediment.
+These are observable environmental factors.
 The metaphysical terminology was later developed to encode these practical insights.

 Do I need to buy special Feng Shui products?+